superzackx/VoiceActivatedBots/README.md

 ## Credits

-1. superzackx(ragecode) - That's me!
+1. superzackx(Yash) - That's me!
 I made this fully.
 So whenever your bot does something for you, keep me in mind!
 Just kidding, have fun with the bot.
 Developing is all about open-source.

 2. NightZan999 - A great person who has done a lot for this project.
 Mainly the OOP part.